edsherwin/edsherwin.github.io/content/projects/automation-archi.md

 #### Tools Stack

-_To know more about these tools stack, please click the links below._
+_To know more about these, please click the links below._

 * [Robot Framework](https://robotframework.org/)
 * [Jenkins](https://www.jenkins.io/)